 Call it a Bite, or Nip, or Snip, or Chewing, or Teething, or Mouthing, or Playing, or any other cute name you can give it.
 If the dog's teeth are on a person or another animal, the dog, puppy, that is, the dog needs to be corrected....each and every time.
 Letting this go on, all this "Chewing", "Teething", "oh it was just a Nip", is going to teach your puppy or dog, it is ok for them to BITE!
-A bite is any time the dog has it's teeth on someone or some living animal.
+A bite is any time the dog has it's teeth on someone or some other living animal, including but not limited to, your cat.
 This is not a good thing.
 Even if you will be training the dog for Schutzhund Training, NEVER, EVER, let your puppy even start putting it's teeth on you.

-Puppies do not know any better than to chew on a person's hand or arms or leg or foot....
+Puppies do not know any better than to chew on a person's hand or arms or leg or foot or clothing....
 However, the owner of the dog should know better and correct the puppy each and every time it happens.

 When a puppy, of any breed, puts it's teeth on you, playing or not, it will need a gentle correction.
 But follow that correction with telling/asking the puppy "Where is your toy?", or "Get your toy." or "Find your toy."
 You should have several dog safe toys all around, so that you can reach quickly and get one for the puppy right at that moment.
 Teach the dog it is NOT ok to chew on you, but it IS a good thing to play with or chew on a DOG TOY.
 The same is true if the puppy is chewing on your stuff, from clothing to furniture.
 Make a gentle correction with a "No!", followed by "Where is your toy?" then quickly go and get a toy for the puppy.